Business Term Loans

 The capital requirements hit before a single dollar of revenue comes in.
 A full commercial kitchen build-out can run $100K to $300K before factoring in furniture, POS systems, or pre-opening inventory.

-Seasonal cash flow creates another problem for lenders who aren't familiar with food service.
-A waterfront restaurant might do 60% of its annual revenue in summer, while a downtown lunch spot can see January revenue drop 25–30% from December peaks.
+Seasonal cash flow creates another problem for lenders unfamiliar with food service.
+A waterfront restaurant might do 60% of annual revenue in summer, while a downtown lunch spot can see January revenue drop 25–30% from December peaks.

 Lenders who specialize in restaurant financing approach this differently.
-They pull POS data to see daily and weekly revenue patterns, they understand that summer spikes and winter dips are normal, and they size loans against controllable profit — what's left after food and labor costs — rather than the net income figure on a tax return.
+They pull POS data to see daily and weekly revenue patterns, understand seasonal swings are normal, and size loans against controllable profit rather than net income.

-Traditional bank underwriting also struggles with the restaurant industry's asset base.
-Kitchen equipment depreciates fast, leasehold improvements have no value if you lose the lease, and a restaurant's brand equity doesn't show up on a balance sheet.
+Traditional bank underwriting also struggles with restaurant assets.
+Kitchen equipment depreciates fast, leasehold improvements have no value if the lease is lost, and brand equity doesn't show up on balance sheets.

 That gap between how restaurants actually operate and how traditional lenders evaluate risk is exactly why restaurant-specific financing channels exist.